My school is not following the IEP!

 My son has an IEP plan for his new 7th grade year.
 In the IEP plan it states that he is to be pulled out of class when testing so he can concentrate better and hasn’t happen yet.
 Also to just keep an extra eye out for him because he becomes distracted easily.
 I DON’T KNOW WHAT TO DO?

-He needs supports.
-He has an IEP but they are not following it.
 Here are some steps that you can take and I’ve sort of listed them in order of how you should proceed, though some may overlap.

 (Note: For the purposes of this post, I am assuming that the IEP is appropriate and sufficient.
 I have written probably 100s of posts addressing how to get a sufficient IEP.)